wacncontent/CustomizeTool/removeCommentOutput/articles/media-services/media-services-dotnet-creating-live-encoder-enabled-channel.md

 The following steps describe tasks involved in creating common live streaming applications.

 >[AZURE.NOTE] Currently, the max recommended duration of a live event is 8 hours.
-Please contact amslived at WindowsAzure.cn if you need to run a Channel for longer periods of time.
+Please contact amslived at Microsoft.com if you need to run a Channel for longer periods of time.

 1. Connect a video camera to a computer.
 Launch and configure an on-premises live encoder that can output a single bitrate stream in one of the following protocols: RTMP, Smooth Streaming, or RTP (MPEG-TS).
 For more information, see [Azure Media Services RTMP Support and Live Encoders](https://azure.microsoft.com/zh-cn/blog/azure-media-services-rtmp-support-and-live-encoders/).